 The Pilates Studio & Rehab Training course is made up of the following hours, all log book hours must be completed prior to taking your final examination:

 - Final Exam (Practical & Theory): 3 hrs

-Student observes a Pilates Studio sessions and some Reformer classes in action, and has their logbook hours signed off by a certified practitioner.
-Pilates Anytime can be used for up to 10 observation hours of this course.
+Student observes a Pilates Studio sessions in action, and has their logbook hours signed off by a certified practitioner.
+Polestar Online Academy can be used for up to 10 observation hours of this course.

 Self-Mastery and Self-Directed learning: